XavierElon/wtfprogrammingblog/content/posts/is-masters-worth-it.md

 +++
-title = 'What is the Value of Your Work?' date = 2024-07-30T10:00:00-04:00 draft = false description = "Knowing the value of your work is extremely important in navigating the software engineering field.
-There are too many people who are incorrectly valuing themselves which leads to poor career opportunities." image = "/images/value-of-your-work.webp" imageBig = "/images/value-of-your-work.webp" categories = ["Software Engineering", "Career", "Machine Learning"] authors = ["Xavier Elon"] avatar = "/images/avatar.webp"
+title = 'Is A Masters in Computer Science Worth It?' date = 2024-09-19T17:01:49-04:00 draft = false description = ""
+image = ""
+imageBig = ""
+categories = ["Software Engineering"] authors = ["Xavier Elon"] avatar= "/images/avatar.webp"
 +++

 # Knowing the Value of Your Work